davidjguru/davidjguru.github.io/_posts/2021-05-30-php-coding-functions-that-can-save-your-day.md

 + [Guzzle the PHP HTTP client](https://docs.guzzlephp.org/en/stable/)
 + [Drupal HTTP Manager contrib module](https://www.drupal.org/project/http_client_manager)

-## htmlspecialchars_decode()
+## 5- htmlspecialchars_decode()

-I was extracting values from an external web source, from HTML, real numbers, but in some cases when loading them in target and then rendering my nodes, some of these fields were showing character encoding using HTML entities, changing a single quote or apostrophe: `'`  by its HTML encoding: `&#39;` (you can see equivalences [here](https://www.toptal.com/designers/htmlarrows/punctuation/apostrophe/)).
+I was extracting values from an external web source of HTML, real numbers, but in some cases when loading them in target and then rendering my nodes, some of these fields were showing character encoding using HTML entities, changing a single quote or apostrophe: `'`  by its HTML encoding: `&#39;` (you can see equivalences [here](https://www.toptal.com/designers/htmlarrows/punctuation/apostrophe/)).
 So in a received and then loaded value for a field, instead of get some like from the external source:

 ```php
 Price marked in Soles